Chief Executive Officer

 Dragon Superpower: Time travel.
 Kenji has the uncanny ability to produce accurate long-range forecasts, as if he had seen into the future.

-Director, Business Development & Partnerships
+Director of Business Development & Partnerships

 Thomas is responsible for driving FanDragon’s business development strategy, helping clients to capitalize on the company’s suite of innovative offerings.
 With a diverse and entrepreneurial career across the Entertainment, Data, and Legal industries—Thomas brings a unique perspective from each of these fields.